 The ARB’s Role in the Property Tax System

 The appraisal review board (ARB) is the judicial part of the system.
 The ARB is a separate body from the appraisal office and serves a different function.
+Members of the board are appointed by the local administrative district judge.
 It hears and resolves disputes over appraisal matters.
 This is a very broad and important responsibility, but the ARB must be sensitive to its legal and practical limits.

 First, the ARB only has authority over matters submitted to it.
 The ARB has no role in the day to day operations of the appraisal office or in appraising property.